-Join Timothy Pintello for an in-depth discussion in this video Removing a domain controller from a domain, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Removing a domain controller from a domain, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Now we have looked at adding a domain controller…to a domain, we need to look at removing…a domain controller from a domain.…Now a bit of a warning before I get started,…this may seem a little convoluted…and kind of odd way of doing things,…but this is the way that Microsoft recommends we do it.…So to start with, we come up here to our dashboard…and pick add roles and features.…Or we can come up here to the manage,…and select the remove roles and features.…